hellonearthis/LM-AI-studio/README.md

 1. **Node.js** (v18 or higher)
 2. **LM Studio** running locally with a vision-capable model (e.g., LLaVA, Qwen-VL)
 3. **Python 3.12+** (for Latent Scope integration)

+> **Why LM Studio?**
+> LM Studio makes it easy to run the latest AI vision-to-text models locally.
+New models can be downloaded and swapped in without changing any code—just load a compatible vision model and start analyzing!

 ### Installation